VlachosGroup/SAC-Scaling-Laws/README.md

 # Training Scaling Laws for Single-atom Catalysts
 This repository contains the workflow of training scaling laws based on physical descriptors (features obtained from density functional theory calculations) using various machine learning methods.

-The scaling laws are useful surrogate models for fast prediction of desired properties and catalyst material screening, saving computing time by not doing quantumn calculations.
+The scaling laws are useful surrogate models for fast prediction of desired properties and catalyst material screening, saving computing time by doing fewer quantumn calculations.

 ![toc](images/table_of_content.png)